matn7/Google-Platform-Notes/flashcard/Microservices.md

 code and access token.
 * In the first step, authorization server will make sure that user directly interacted with it along with the credentials.
 If the details are correct, auth server send the authorization code to client.
-* Once it receives the authorization code, in this step client has to prove it's identity along with the authorization code & client credentials to get the access token.
+* Once it receives the authorization code, in this step client has to prove its identity along with the authorization code & client credentials to get the access token.

 Well you may ask why can't Auth Server directly club both the steps together and provide the token in a single step.
 The answer